nandati01/Data-Structure-and-Algorithms/Hashing/Hashing.md

 ## Checking for Existence

 One of the most common applications of a hash table or a set is to see if an element exists or not in O(1).
 Since an array needs O(n) time to do this, using a hash map can improve the complexity from O(n^2) to O(n).

+## Counting

+Counting is a very common pattern in hash maps.
+By "counting", we are referring to tracking the frequency of things.
+When looking at sliding windows, some problems had constraint as limiting the amount of a certain element in the window.
+For example, finding the longest substring with at most k 0s.
+In those problems, we used an integer varraible "curr_window" since we only cared about 0.
+A hash map opens the door to solving problems where the constraint involves multiple elements.